-Q: Why do I need to check the details on the Statement of Entry/my Exam Timetable?
+Q: Why do I need to check the details on my Exam Timetable?

-A: The details on your Statement of Entry/Timetable will be used when certificates are printed.
+A: The details on your timetable will be used when certificates are printed.
 If the name or date of birth on your certificates does not match your birth certificate it could cause you problems if you are asked to show your certificates to a potential employer or for college/university applications in the future.
 You should also check that the subjects and tiers of entry you are entered for are correct and that no subjects are missing.